Tarnobrzeg Voivodeship

 The Tarnobrzeg Voivodeship (województwo tarnobrzeskie) was a unit of administrative division and local government in Poland in years 1975-1998, superseded in parts by Subcarpathian Voivodeship, Świętokrzyskie Voivodeship and Lublin Voivodeship.
-Its capital city was Tarnobrzeg, albeit the major city in the region was Stalowa Wola.
+Its capital city was Tarnobrzeg, although the major city in the region was Stalowa Wola.

 Tarnobrzeg Voivodeship was located in the area of the Kielce-Sandomierz Upland (Wyżyna Kielecko-Sandomierska; the Sandomierska Upland, a patch of Podgórze Iłżeckie and the eastern end of the Świętokrzyskie Mountains), the flat Sandomierz Basin (the Tarnobrzeg and Biłgoraj plains) and on the edges of the Lublin Upland and Roztocze.
 The main rivers were the Vistula and the San.
 Large areas were occupied by the Sandomierz Forest and the Janów Forest.

 The region was represented in football by the local giant teams of Stal Stalowa Wola and Siarka Tarnobrzeg.